cardano-foundation/CIPs/CIP-0118/README.md

 The transaction balancing must also be modified, since there are new fields that may now contain funds.

+#### Zone Construction

+Zones are either

+- constructed from scratch locally (e.g. using the node CLI), or
+- a (possibly incomplete) zone comes across a (non-Cardano) network, and a user adds more transactions to it locally

+The CLI should support both.
 Zone construction should give the user the ability to start a new zone and browse an existing one, as well as add, remove, and reorder transactions within an existing one.
 Determining the size of a zone, and submitting a zone to the network must be possible.
 Some special zone-level collateral calculation functionality must also be implemented (see [DDoS](#ddos)).

+Note that it may be possible that a part of a (valid) validation zone itself constitutes a valid validation zone, e.g. if the full zone contains no intents and therefore no resolving transaction.
+Such a zone, when observed on the network, can be (locally) deconstructed into smaller zone(s), which can be re-transmitted on the network.
+The resulting smaller zone(s), however, are considered an entirely new validation units.

 ### Wallet and DBSync